novant-io/jasper-n4/readme.md

  3. Drag the `JasperService` into your `Services` component
  4. Let the index build and Done! 🏁

+### Rebuild Index

+If any changes are made to the station after the initial indexing, you will need to update the index to reflect the current station configuration.

+To rebuild the index, right click on the `JasperService` and invoke the `Rebuild index` action.

 ## API Examples

 ### About